Collect taxes

 Update your code: Make sure you pass a valid tax code when creating a

-Review your product catalogue: If you’re using tax codes associated with products in your Stripe product catalogue, ensure the tax codes are correctly assigned to your products.
+Review your product catalog: If you use tax codes associated with products in your Stripe product catalog, make sure the tax codes are correctly assigned to your products.

-Check for data inconsistencies: Ensure the tax code is correctly passed from your database or front end to your server-side code that makes the API call to Stripe.
+Check for data inconsistencies: Make sure the tax code is correctly passed from your database or front end to your server-side code that makes the API call to Stripe.

 For more accurate tax calculations, use the most specific tax code that applies to your product or service.
 If you’re unsure which tax code to use, consult the tax codes documentation.